Home Page of AndisKaulins.com. Welcome.

 Since the universe has infinite time, all possible combinations of particles (and the principles behind them) can and must by definition recur infinitely, so that any given combination eternally repeats itself - except for unconscious periods of "nonexistence" of any given combination.
 Time has no meaning in infinity.

-LexiLine is site which applies the strict demands of evidence - as these are used in the law - to a study of the History of Man's Civilization, including extensive examination of ancient chronology, cultures, and languages.
+Our website LexiLine applies the strict demands of probative evidence - as these are used especially in the law - to study the History of Mankind's Civilization, including extensive examination of ancient chronology, cultures, and languages.

-Many of the humanities, unlike the physical sciences - do not have to prove that their theoretical "motors" actually run (this is also a problem with legal theories - e.g. current drug abuse laws).
-It is often sufficient if enough prominent names claim that the theories run.
+Many of the humanities, unlike the physical sciences - do not have to prove that their "theoretical motors" actually run (this is also a problem with numerous legal theories.
+It is often sufficient if enough prominent names claim that the theories in question do run, which they actually may not.

-Much of mainstream human history is based on myth, unfounded opinion and just plain hearsay.
-When we look at the testimony of man's history through the piercing eyes of a cross-examining lawyer, much accepted dogma needs revision.
+Much of academically published mainstream human history is simply based on myth, guesswork, unfounded opinion and just plain hearsay, and one erring academic citing another erring academic.
+When we look at the testimony of man's history through the piercing eyes of legal cross-examination, much accepted dogma needs revision.
 We are still chained by the superstitions and taboos of the witchdoctors of yesteryear.

 Wagner: